g-sherman/plugin_build_tool/index.md

 ## What's New in 3.0.7

 * *pb_tool* can be invoked using the *pbt* alias
+* Support for deploying to a specific QGIS user profile using `--user-profile`
 * Zip file generation is now done in a local build directory and no longer requires a clean/deploy to build an archive
 * *pbt* can now create two plugin skeletons as project starters for you:
   1. A minimalist plugin from Martin Dobias (wonder-sk)consisting of two files.
 For information, see [https://github.com/wonder-sk/qgis-minimal-plugin](https://github.com/wonder-sk/qgis-minimal-plugin)